50 Freelance Jobs Websites to Find Your Next Remote Gig

 Fiverr is a bit different from other freelance job platforms.
 Instead of applying to and bidding on jobs, you create a service page, called a “gig,” for clients to find you.
 Choose your price or offer multiple price points for different levels of service.
 You’ll pay 20% of your earnings to Fiverr for using the platform.

-Hearing about general freelance opportunities is one thing, but knowing exactly where to find remote freelance jobs is another.
+Hearing about general freelance opportunities is one thing, but knowing exactly where to find freelance work is another.
 This list of job sites for freelancers will help you explore the specific opportunities in your area of expertise.

 Pay: $50 to $500+ per article

-From short blog posts to in-depth articles to white papers to books, there are boundless opportunities as a freelance writer.
+From short blog posts to in-depth articles to online reviews, there are boundless opportunities as a freelance writer.
 With the endless hoards of content on the Internet, freelance writers have a wide selection of clients to choose from.
 There are freelance jobs available to write about personal finance, self-care, parenting, DIY and crafting, and so much more.

-While freelance writing takes some prior skills and knowledge, it doesn’t mean you can’t dive into the trade with no past experience.
-If you’ve written papers in school, opinion pieces on social media, or detailed responses on forums, then there’s probably a place for you in the freelance writing world.
+While it takes some prior skills and knowledge to become a freelance writer, it doesn’t mean you can’t dive into the trade with no past experience.
+If you’ve written papers in school, opinion pieces on social media, or detailed responses on forums, or you’ve taken online writing courses, then there’s probably a place for you in the freelance writing world.

 If freelance writing sounds like something you’d like to do, start by creating your own online portfolio.
 This could be in the form of a media package you send to potential clients, a list of writing samples you’ve already published online, or a personal blog with your own written stories.
 Starting a blog is a great way to showcase your writing and impress new clients.